 Billing and Claims for Kaiser Permanente Members

 Kaiser Permanente members' benefits allow them to be treated in any of our clinics or by one of our contracted providers in our service areas.
-The Kaiser Permanente member is subject to the same business practices and prior authorization policies as a Group Health member.
+The Kaiser Permanente member is subject to the same business practices and prior authorization policies.

 If you have any questions regarding the Visiting Member process, have a Kaiser Permanente member to set up, or for billing or benefit questions for a Kaiser Permanente member, contact the Visiting Member Unit toll-free at 1-800-446-4296 or 509-241-7798.
 For prior-authorization questions, contact Review Services.

 When seeing a Kaiser member for the first time, you must verify if the member has coverage set up in the Group Health system.
-If the Kaiser member does not have a Group Health member ID number, contact the Visiting Member department to have them verify eligibility and to have a member number assigned.
+If the Kaiser member does not have a member ID number, contact the Visiting Member department to have them verify eligibility and to have a member number assigned.

 You must find out which Kaiser region the member is from to determine the benefit coverage.
 Be prepared to furnish the following information:

 Submit all claims to:Kaiser Permanente